Arthuchaut/unilang/README.md

 ## Requirements

-No virtual environment or any external dependencies are required.
+No virtual environment or any external dependencies are required unless for dev environment.

 - Python >= 3.9